dducode/maze-tech-demo/README.md

 ﻿# Maze Technical Demo

 It's my project created for demonstrate maze procedural generation.
-You can clone the project and open it in Unity Editor or [upload the build](https://github.com/dducode/maze-tech-demo/releases/download/1.0.0/maze-tech-demo.zip) and check it without engine.
+You can clone the project and open it in Unity Editor or [download the build](https://github.com/dducode/maze-tech-demo/releases/download/1.0.0/maze-tech-demo.zip) and check it without engine.

 * You can generate orthogonal maze with size from `(4;4)` to `(50;50)`
 * Explore the maze as you wish